Greginkansas/-openhab-openhab1wiki/LightwaveRF-Binding.md

     ################################### LightwaveRf Binding #####################################
     #
     # The IP Address of the LightwaveRf Wifi Link you can use the broadcast address (required)
-    lightwaveRf:ip=255.255.255.255
+    lightwaverf:ip=255.255.255.255
     # The port to monitor for messages you shouldn't need to change this
-    lightwaveRf:receiveport=9760
+    lightwaverf:receiveport=9761
     # The port to send messages on, it will also be monitored for incoming messages
     # you shouldn't need to change this
-    lightwaveRf:sendport=9761
+    lightwaverf:sendport=9760
     # For a new computer you will need to register it with the wifi link to be allowed to send messages
     # setting this to true we will send a registration message on startup.
 You will need to confirm
     # registration on the wifi link.
 There is no harm leaving this as true but you can set to false
-    # once you have registerd for the first time.
+    # once you have registered for the first time.
     lightwaverf:registeronstartup=true
-    # Delay between sending messages in ms to avoid swapming Wifi Link
+    # Delay between sending messages in ms to avoid swamping Wifi Link
     lightwaverf:senddelay=2000
     # Timeout for OK Messages in ms, we will retry messages we don't receive an ok for in the timeout
     lightwaverf:okTimeout=1000